AmyTroutman/NgCuriosity/README.md

 # NgCuriosity
 Just a project for trying new Angular things.

+### Styling
+Trying to do something different.
+I like the b&w bg-img with transparent colored tiles all over, but I want to do try to get away from that.
+At the moment (Oct 28, 2020), I'm still doing the stained glass thing.
+It just happened.

 ## First Project: FullCalendar
 Using [FullCalendar](https://fullcalendar.io/docs/angular) to mess around with a planner-type thing.